 - Capacity to manage multiple tasks and negotiate several priorities simultaneously; and

 - Ability and willingness to work a flexible schedule, including weekends, evenings and to maintain a travel schedule necessary to visit donors, prospective donors and constituent groups.

-How to Apply: Please send cover letter, resume and writing sample to email@example.com.
+Please send cover letter, resume to firstname.lastname@example.org.
 No calls, please.